 What are Tarot Cards?

-There are 22 Major Arcana cards represent life’s most important lessons, while the 56 Minor Arcana cards reflect the challenges we experience every day.
+There are 22 Major Arcana tarot cards that represent life’s most important lessons, while the 56 Minor Arcana cards reflect the challenges we experience every day.

 What Tarot Cards are Best for Beginners?

-If you’re new to tarot, there are a few decks that are particularly well-suited for beginners.
+If you’re new to Tarot, there are a few decks that are particularly well-suited for beginners.
 The Rider Waite Smith deck is probably the most popular and widely-available tarot deck out there.
 It’s also one of the easiest decks to learn, due to its simple illustrations and clearly defined symbolism.

 Another great option for beginners is the Universal Waite deck.
-This deck is similar to the Rider Waite Smith deck, but with more muted colors and softer illustrations.
+This card deck is similar to the Rider Waite Smith deck, but with more muted colors and softer illustrations.

 Finally, the Gilded Tarot is a beautiful deck that’s perfect for those who are drawn to ornate artwork and symbolism.

-What are Tarot Cards Based On?
+What is the Tarot Based On?

 We hope this blog gave you new insights into the power of the Tarot.
-If you want to continue your learning, find out the meanings of Tarot cards today.
+If you want to continue your learning, find out the meanings of tarot cards today.